themehunk/ai-chat/readme.txt

 With its advanced natural language processing capabilities, it can handle complex queries and provide relevant responses, making it the perfect addition to any website.
 Plus, with its SEO-friendly design, you can boost your website’s visibility and attract more traffic.
 Try it out today and see the difference it can make for your website!

-AI Chatbot WordPress plugin powered by ChatGPT OpenAI technology comes with a range of powerful features that are designed to enhance the user experience on your website.
+AI Chat WordPress plugin powered by ChatGPT OpenAI technology comes with a range of powerful features that are designed to enhance the user experience on your website.
 Here are just a few of the features:

 **Key Features:-**